 - Profiles with unclear gender setup or appearance mismatches

-- Mentioning platforms outside Instagram (Telegram, WhatsApp, etc.)
+- Mentioning platforms outside of Instagram (Telegram, WhatsApp, etc.)

 - Photos with minors, visible drugs, guns, or explicit toys